 Thinking of buying a franchise?

 I think the single saddest reality I have learned since I qualified as one of the top franchise consultants is that “middle class” Americans save very little and mostly live paycheck to paycheck.
+Unfortunately, the middle class seems to be largely squeezed out of buying a franchise.

 The ideal candidate looking into buying a franchise in my franchise consulting business is: